ReeganAnto-J/Bank-Portfolio-Winform-App/README.md

 - Password and password confirmation must be same
 #### Storage
 - The values are stored in Details.csv
-- Auto indexing, which acts as primary key (I wrote the code for auto-indexing)
+- Auto indexing, which acts as primary key (I wrote the code for auto-indexing myself)
 - Automatically fills deleted spaces and takes the index of the deleted value
 - Saves index,name,DOB in Details.csv
 - Saves index,password in Password.csv